stumpylog/gotenberg-client/docs/routes.md

 | ---------------- | ------------------------------------------- | ----------- | ----- |
 | `merge`          | <ul><li>`merge()`<li>`no_merge()`</li></ul> | N/A         |       |

-Additional Notes:

-- If multiple files are provided, and the merge is left as default or `no_merge()` is called, the resulting file will be a zip
+!!! note "If multiple files are provided, and the merge is left as default or `no_merge()` is called, the resulting file will be a zip"

 #### PDF/A & PDF/UA